SpeedCP: Fast Kernel-based Conditional Conformal Prediction: Additional Experiments

 \subsubsection{Molecule Graphs}

 We provide additional results of the molecule dataset example in Section~\ref{sec: experiments}.
-In this experiment, we consider the intercept for the linear term, $\Phi^*(X_i)=1$.
-We plot the Voronoi partitioning in Figure~\ref{fig:molecule_vor} and mean prediction set size across partitions in Figure~\ref{fig:molecule_cutoffs}.
-Here, we subsample 2000 molecule graphs at each run with 50 runs in total, and split into 1000/500/500 training, calibration, and test points.
+For each dataset, we subsample 2000 molecule graphs at each run with 50 runs in total, and split into 1000/500/500 training, calibration, and test points.
+Using the 1000 molecule graphs, we train a GIN predictor $\hat{\mu}(\cdot)$ to extract the 64-dimensional last layer and compute conformal scores $S_i=|\hat\mu(X_i)-y_i|$.
+In this experiment, we consider the intercept for the linear term, $\Phi^*(X_i)=1$ and $\pi(X_i)$ as the PC score.
+In Figure~\ref{fig:molecule_vor}, we plot the Voronoi partitions on which we measure the coverage (Figure~\ref{fig:molecule_coverage}) as well as the mean prediction set size (Figure~\ref{fig:molecule_cutoffs}) at level $\alpha=0.1$.

 Our method, SpeedCP, and SplitCP construct the smallest prediction sets overall.
 However, while SplitCP applies a single global cutoff across the entire PC space, SpeedCP adapts to the local structure of the embeddings.
 For instance, in the QM9 dataset we find that SpeedCP produces slightly larger prediction sets in sparser regions of the PC space (e.g., partitions 2, 4, and 6), which allows it to maintain consistent $0.9$ coverage across all partitions.